Mohamed-Abotalb/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - Fifth C file is 4-isalpha.c, it checks for alphabetic character.

 - Sixth C file is 5-sign.c, it prints the sign of a number.

+- Seventh C file is 6-abs.c, it computes the absolute value of an integer.